adabardiz/sign-language-to-speech-text/README.md

 Day 28: Added 10 words, initialized git lfs for my dataset as it wasn't pushing to git.
 Tomorrow I'll make the ui cuter for collect_words.py and add more words.

 Day 29: Added 14 words, tomorrow I'll make the ui cuter i lit had no time tday

+Day 30: 1 Month!
+Yipeee, today I made the ui cuter for collect_words.py, re-imagined the emotions logic: its (e) for any emotions that are being recorded into collect_words.py, re-incorporated the progress bar for detecting in detector.py, and a few things i dont think i can remember.